 Tongue color: Red

 The Stomach is responsible for receiving foods and drinks, ripening them and sending them to the Spleen for further digestion.
 Therefore, the Stomach is the origin of Body Fluids.
 It is also an Organ that likes Cold and Dampness which are both Yin characteristics.
-Stomach Yin Deficiency harms the Organ's functions and cause Dryness and Heat.
+Stomach Yin Deficiency harms this functions and cause Dryness and Heat.
 As a result, symptoms such as thirst, dry stools, dry mouth and dry throat appear.
+It also cause the tongue coating to fall off.

 Poria-Cocos Mushrooms (Fu Ling) is the key herb for Ling Gui Zhu Gan Tang, a formula used for Phlegm-Fluids in the hypochondrium